 On this four-year programme, you spend a year between your second and final year studying abroad.
 It is an amazing opportunity and a chance for you to develop academically, personally and professionally.

-See the Course structure tab for more details.
+See the course structure for more details.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 On most programmes, you study a combination of compulsory and optional modules.
-You may also be able to take ‘wild’ modules from other programmes so you can customise your programme and explore other subjects that interest you.
+You may also be able to take ‘elective’ modules from other programmes so you can customise your programme and explore other subjects that interest you.